The two biggest factors that determine your plant's needs are lighting and watering.

 We allow refunds up to 30 days from the date of purchase.
 Please email email@example.com to let us know the situation and to begin to process a refund.

 Lighting: tolerates low light – can be kept far from a window

-Watering Frequency: water every other week
+Watering Frequency: water weekly

 Watering Amount: allow soil to completely dry out between waterings